MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Norway/norwegian-vat-reporting.md

 #### Electronic VAT setup for existing users

 > [!IMPORTANT]
-> If you are an existing user, you need to manually change some information on the **Electronic VAT Setup** page.
+> If you're an existing user, you need to manually change some information on the **Electronic VAT Setup** page.

-To update the electronic VAT setup for the use of the new ID-porten system, please follow the steps:
+To update the electronic VAT setup for the use of the new ID-porten system, follow these steps:

 1. Choose the ![Lightbulb that opens the Tell Me feature.](../../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Electronic VAT Setup**, and then choose the related link.
 2. On the **Electronic VAT Setup** page, select the **General** FastTab, and then update the following values:

    1. In the **Authentication URL** field, specify 'https://idporten.no'
    2. In the **Login URL** field, specify 'https://login.idporten.no'

+   > [!NOTE]
-   ** Note:  The login cannot be opened from a bookmark or a link.**
+   > You can't open the sign in page from a bookmark or a link.

 3. Close the page.